AlbertWigmore/albertwigmore/README.md

 ### Hi, I'm Albert 👋

 I am a system engineer with a passion for programming and space.
-Currently living in the UK and working at Inmarsat.
+Currently living in the UK and working at Open Cosmos.

 ### Tools 🔧
 <p align="center">